-Program Requirements describe how the Agency will underwrite each project.
 Below are areas where projects will lose points due to costs determined to be higher than typically warranted.

-1. While the Agency uses both "per unit" and "per square foot" standards to evaluate costs, we also recognize that a single standard cannot fairly measure every one of a wide array of project types.
-In order to more equitably compare costs between different development types, the Agency will apply either the following "per unit" or "per net square foot" standard, whichever is less.
+While the Agency uses both "per unit" and "per net square foot" standards to evaluate costs, we also recognize that a single standard cannot fairly measure every one of a wide array of project types.
+In order to more equitably compare costs between different development types, the Agency will apply either the following "per unit" or "per net square foot" standard as outlined in Chart A below, whichever is less.
+Chart B outlines the point structure for the following types of projects: detached single family developments, 24 unit or less duplex developments, 100% special needs housing and HOPE VI projects for these types of projects.
+RPP loan funds will be limited by HOME Per-Unit Subsidy Limits and HOME Per-Unit Cost Limits.
+Copies of all executed change orders must be submitted to the Agency.